keboola/connection-docs/components/writers/storage/onedrive/index.md

 * TOC
 {:toc}

-This writer exports tables from your buckets as Excel sheets to Microsoft OneDrive.
+This writer exports tables from your Storage tables as Excel sheets to Microsoft OneDrive.

 **Microsoft OneDrive** cloud storage integrates **Ofice365** and **SharePoint** sites, so with this writer you can write to any Excel sheet on your personal or business account.